ProfPringles/assingment/README.md

 if you wish to download the project without using git comands you can download a zip of the project by pressing the "clone or download" button on git

+navigate to the directory you download the repo into before running commands of course/

 once the project is downloaded run:

 ```bash